-The department maintains the Family Therapy Clinic which serves the needs of the community.
-The Clinic consists of seven treatment rooms equipped with one-way viewing mirrors and recording equipment suitable for live supervision.
-Once approved to enter the clinic, students maintain five hours a week of availability to see clients.
+The department maintains a clinic which serves the needs of the community.
+The clinic consists of treatment rooms equipped with one-way viewing mirrors and recording equipment suitable for live supervision.
 The Clinic is endorsed by the Board of Trustees and accepts referrals from the community.
 Interns perform therapy under direct supervision from an AAMFT Approved Supervisor or AAMFT supervisor in training.
-General requirements for the clinic include: